 MORE Good Day Oregon (KPTV/FOX 12) spends some time in festive Downtown Newberg during the holiday season, visiting Lineage Boutique and other shops participating in Taste Newberg’s “12 Shops of Christmas.”
 Watch the segment here >

 1859 Oregon’s Magazine featured Newberg as wine country destination in their annual (local) travel issue, highlighting a “luxurious” stay at Willamette Valley Bed and Breakfast.
 The article also recommends a visit at neighboring wineries L’Angolo and Nicolas-Jay, a stop at Wolves & People Brewery, and stocking up on picnic provisions at the recently opened Good Company in Downtown Newberg.
-Read the article in the November/December 2020 issue here >
+Read the article here >